Offensive unit shines in IU's first scrimmage of spring ball

-Mitch Ewald earned 2013 second team All-Big Ten honors and left Bloomington as the program's all-time leader in field goals made, field goal percentage, extra points made and total points (kickers).
+Mitch Ewald earned 2013 second team All-Big Ten honors and left Bloomington as the program's all-time leader in field goals, field goal percentage, extra points and total points (kickers).

 The Hoosiers special teams paced the conference and finished sixth nationally in kickoff return defense.
 Indiana also ended the year atop the conference in kickoff average (10th nationally) and second in touchbacks (T-19th nationally).

 Coached in 10 bowl games and on six conference championship teams.
 He spent six years with head coach Kevin Wilson at Miami (1990-94, `98), three at Northwestern (1999-2001) and five at Oklahoma (2006-10) before he joined the Hoosiers.